Wolverines use second-half rally to top MU

 Coach Meredith Black previews the 2014 Marquette women's lacrosse season.

 Marquette's women's lacrosse team is raising awareness and funds, and fostering support for Pancreatic Cancer and working through the Pancreatic Cancer Action Network to fight the disease.
 Hear in the words of players Alex Winey and Molly O'Brien, and coach Meredith Black why this is important to them.

 Highlights and postgame comments from the Detroit vs. Marquette game on March 3, 2013 featuring head coach Meredith Black and captain Emily Donovan.

 Highlights and post-game interview with coach Meredith Black following Marquette's inaugural home game on Feb.
 23, 2013.

-Meredith Black is entering her third season and fourth year at Marquette in 2014-15.
+Meredith Black recently completed her fifth season and sixth year at Marquette in 2016-17.
 She was named the first head coach in Marquette women's lacrosse history on Feb.
 4, 2011.

 Black took over the Marquette women's lacrosse program prior to the 2012 season, after which time she oversaw its transformation into an NCAA Division I varsity team before leading it into its first season in 2013.
 The Golden Eagles went 2-15 during their inaugural season against a schedule that included six IWLCA ranked opponents.

-The 2014 season was one of continued development and improvement for the Marquette University women's lacrosse program.
-The Golden Eagles entered the BIG EAST Conference as full-fledged members and picked up a victory in their first-ever league game against Cincinnati on March 28 at Valley Fields.
+The 2014 season marked the first season for the Golden Eagles as full-fledged members of the BIG EAST Conference and they picked up a victory in their first-ever league game against Cincinnati on March 28 at Valley Fields.

 Following losses at a pair of top-10 teams in Johns Hopkins and Northwestern to begin 2014, Marquette reeled off wins in three of its next four contests, including back-to-back victories at Michigan and Detroit.